Unboxed-Software/solana-course/content/token-account-extensions.md

 );
 ```

 Thats it for the helpers!
-Now we have the ability to create the mint and token accounts.
+Now we have the ability to create the mint and token accounts with the required Token 2022 Program extensions.

 ### 5. Create mint and token accounts
 In `index.ts`, underneath the current code inside the `main` function, call the functions we previously created and added to `mint-helpers` and `token-helpers` to create the mint and accounts.